What is 2FA and How It Works.

-In the example above, all the user has to do is press the YubiKey button, which will send the generated one-time password straight to the input field in the browser, eliminating cumbersome and error-prone typing.
-OneLogin then validates that a) the YubiKey does belong to the user accessing the account and b) the code entered has not been used previously.
+All the user has to do is press the YubiKey button, which will send the generated one-time password straight to the input field in the browser, eliminating cumbersome and error-prone typing.
+OneLogin then validates that a) the YubiKey does belong to the user accessing the account and b) the code entered has not been used previously..

 Yubico’s sleek USB key works with Windows, Mac and Linux without any client software required.
 By pressing the button on the key, a unique one-time password is generated and automatically entered in the browser.